UAE Corporate Tax Filing Deadlines Explained

 Late filing or underpayment of corporate taxes can result in severe penalties.
 Here’s a breakdown of potential consequences:

-• Increased Scrutiny: Late filings may result in increased inspection from tax authorities, causing further complications down the line.
+Increased Scrutiny: Late filings may result in increased inspection from the FTA, causing further complications down the line.

 Ensuring timely compliance not only simplifies the administrative burden but also minimizes risks associated with penalties.